opencelium/opencelium/docs/gettinginvolved/installation.rst

 	yarn

 .. note::
-	If yarn doesn't run, use this command to increase the amount of inotify watchers:
+	If yarn doesn't run properly, use this command to increase the amount of inotify watchers:

 	.. code-block:: sh
 		:linenos: